 To make lasting progress, you need your students to use their fluency strategies outside of the therapy room.
 This is especially hard with cluttering because most teachers and parents have never heard of it.
 Here’s a free speech therapy guide for teachers and parents that explains cluttering and other communication disorders.
 I would recommend bringing the guide to a meeting and discussing it in person if possible.

 Another way I target carryover is with speech therapy homework.
 I’m not talking about lengthy assignments here.
 I give my students pocket sized sheets that take maybe 10 minutes tops, and they have a chance to win a prize from the dollar store if they bring it back with a signature.
 You can read more about pocket sized homework here.

-If you want to check out my cluttering pocket sized homework, you have two options.
+If you want to check out my cluttering pocket sized homework, you have three options.
 First, you can check it out by clicking on the picture below.
-There is a full preview available at my store.
+There is a free preview available at my store.

 You can also scoop up my FREE homework sample, which includes a sheet from the cluttering homework packet.
 Click below to see the sample.